Testing the isotropy of high energy cosmic rays using spherical needlets: Monte Carlo experiments

-\paragraph{Tables} We shall represent some of the results of our simulations with tables of estimated power of the procedures for given alternatives (in percent), at the prescribed level $\alpha = 0.05$.
-Practically, we let the finest needlet band entering the \multiple{} and \plugin{} procedures vary in the set $\{\bandmax-2,\bandmax-1,\bandmax,\bandmax+1\}$ where $\bandmax$ is given by~(\ref{eq:expressionbandmax}).
+We shall represent some of the results of our simulations with tables of estimated power of the procedures for given alternatives (in percent), at the prescribed level $\alpha= 0.05$.
+Practically, we let the finest needlet band entering the \multiple{} and \plugin{} procedures vary in the set $\{{J^{\star}}-2,{J^{\star }}-1,{J^{\star}},{J^{\star}}+1\}$ where ${J^{\star}}$ is given by (\ref{eq:expressionbandmax}).
 The entry (or entries) corresponding to the overall highest power (before rounding off) among the 26 values is (are) printed in bold type.
-We consider three $L^p$ norms, namely $L^p$ for $p=1,2, \infty$.
+We consider three $L^p$ norms, namely, $L^p$ for $p=1,2, \infty$.
 It is possible to use an unbiased estimate of the distance between $\hat f $ and $g$ in the case of the $L^2$ norm.
-It is refered to as $p=2^\star$ (see Appendix~\ref{sec:comp-lp-dist} in the on-line supplement for details)
+It is referred to as $p=2^\star$ (see the online supplement for details)